pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ### Creating new app

-After the Ionic CLI (Command Line Interface) is installed, we need to create a new app; we will use the side menu starter repo, paste this in your terminal:
+After the Ionic CLI (Command Line Interface) is installed, we need to create a new app; we will use the side menu starter repo.
+Paste this in your terminal:

 ```sh
 ionic start ionicDBManagerGuide sidemenu --v2 --ts && cd ionicDBManagerGuide && ionic serve